biolink/biolink-model/docs/index.md

      * [concept count object](concept_count_object.md) - The number of instances in a dataset/cohort whose records contain the concept in the object slot of an association.
      * [concept count subject](concept_count_subject.md) - The number of instances in a dataset/cohort whose records contain the concept in the subject slot of an association.
      * [concept pair count](concept_pair_count.md) - The number of instances in a dataset/cohort whose records contain both the subject and object concept of an association.
+     * [dataset count](dataset_count.md) - The total number of instances (e.g., number of patients, number of rows, etc) in a dataset/cohort.
+         * [total sample size](total_sample_size.md) - The total number of patients or participants within a sample population.
      * [evidence count](evidence_count.md) - The number of evidence instances that are connected to an association.
      * [expected count](expected_count.md) - The expected (calculated) number of instances in a dataset/cohort whose records contain both the subject and  object concept of an association if the subject and object concepts are independent.
      * [expression site](expression_site.md) - location in which gene or protein expression takes place.
 May be cell, tissue, or organ.